lsst-sqre/sqr-041/index.rst

 Such systems lend themselves to being used with more care, such as by retrieving secrets only when necessary, storing them only in memory of a given process, and discarding them when they're no longer needed.

 However, the additional risk of using Kubernetes secrets is small and comparable to other risks around credential management that we're already accepting.
-The cost of a more sophisticated secret management system is relatively high, requiring injecting custom code into most applications and, depending on how thoroughly an alternate policy would be implemented, modifying third-party software used by the Rubin Science Platform.
+The cost of a more sophisticated secret management system is relatively high, requiring injecting custom code into most applications and, depending on how thoroughly an alternate policy would be implemented, modifying third-party software used by the Science Platform.

 Given the relatively low risk and relatively high cost of alternatives, we should accept this risk.